 MFV TACOMA has, as it's sister or near sister, from the same yard and in the Tacoma Washington register, the WESTERN EXPLORER and also the vessel John Steinbeck made famous with his book The Log from the Sea of Cortez, THE WESTERN FLYER.
-Western flyer is now after an attempt to restor her destined to be a display inside a seafood restruant
+Has undergone a \$5 million restoration in Port Townsend and has return to its home port of Monteray and is delivering an educational programme in maritime studies.
+THE STANFORD a sister ship to Tacoma was HULL NUMBER 156